hei-school/the-maestro-project-bookwl/README.md

 ## Why BookWel ?🤔
 - **Intuitive interface**: Find your next read in a snap with our user-friendly design.
-- **TBR (To Be Read) list**: Keep track of your literary aspirations and prioritize your next literary adventure.
 - **Reading challenges** __on the future:__ Spark your reading journey with curated challenges, from conquering classics to exploring diverse voices.